 And he thought only about what would be most pleasing to God.

-The story presented on this site is a combination of the wordings of both the sources below.
-Then it was edited further for clarity, flow and impact.
+The story presented on this site is a combination of the wordings from both the sources below.
+It has been edited further for clarity, flow and impact.

 The original source of the story is on Twitter from Mufti Abdur-Rahman, citing Fatḥ al-Bārī volume 10, page 626.
 A translation was supplied by Rayyan Instititute.
 Further research brought a reference to Sharḥ al-Mukhtaṣar ibn Abī Jamrah page 290, by al-Shanawānī according to the Islamiology blog.

-All that seems immensely reliable—but whether or not this story truly happened makes no difference to its impact on us.
+All that seems immensely reliable.
+But whether or not this story truly happened makes no difference to its benefit for us.

-- The Messenger of God – God bless him and give him peace – said, “Verily a person utters a word that he deems harmless, but it results in his falling into the depths of the Hellfire.”
+- The Messenger of God said, God bless him and give him peace, “Verily a person utters a word that he deems harmless, but it results in his falling into the depths of the Hellfire.”
 (Tirmiḍī, Ibn Mājah) [return]

 - Ṣaḥīḥ al-Bukhārī 3022, Ṣaḥīḥ Muslim 2751 [return]

-- Conditions Acceptability of Deeds by Allah & Fearful That Deeds Will be Worthless in Hereafter — Further reading on our relationship to our deeds. [return]
+- Conditions Acceptability of Deeds by Allah and Fearful That Deeds Will be Worthless in Hereafter — Further reading on our relationship to our deeds. [return]

 - The single deed that saved them — There are many cases of a single action being enough! [return]

-- If there is any knowledge you lack about the faith, I highly advise you to check out SeekersHub and their courses — insightful knowledge, taught by reliable scholars and completely free. [return]
+- If there is any knowledge you lack about the faith, I highly advise you to check out SeekersHub and their courses — insightful knowledge, taught by reliable scholars completely for free. [return]

 - ʿUmar ibn al-Khaṭṭāb, from Yasmin Mogahed on Twitter [return]